The Medellin City Transformation Tour with was one of the most important things I did during my first week (back for our second time) in Medellin.

 If the current “Escobar Tour” offering from Epic Tours does not interest you, I recommend the Barrio Transformation Tour from Real City Tours, the host of the Medellin Free Walking Tour.

-Medellin City Services also offers a Transformation Tour that focuses on the neighborhood Moravia in Comuna 4.
+Medellin City Services also offers a Barrio Transformation Tour that focuses on the neighborhood Moravia in Comuna 4.
 A tour like this one would also take you to Comuna 13 (graffiti tour).

 Which tour companies are offering this tour?